-Japan - SM-2 Block IIIB Standard Missiles
+JAPAN - SM-2 BLOCK IIIB STANDARD Missiles

-On 6 June 2005, the Defense Security Cooperation Agency notified Congress of a possible Foreign Military Sale to Japan of 40 SM-2 Block IIIB Tactical Standard missiles with MK 13 MOD 0 canisters as well as associated equipment and services.
-The total value, if all options are exercised, could be as high as \$104 million.
+WASHINGTON, May 25 2007 - The Defense Security Cooperation Agency notified Congress of a possible Foreign Military Sale to Japan of SM-2 Block IIIB Tactical STANDARD Missiles as well as associated equipment and services.
+The total value, if all options are exercised, could be as high as \$40 million.

-The Government of Japan has requested a possible sale for 40 SM-2 Block IIIB Tactical Standard missiles with MK 13 MOD 0 canisters; 24 SM-2 Block IIIB Telemetry Standard missiles with MK 13 MOD 0 canisters, AN/DKT-71A telemeters, and conversion kits; containers; spare and repair parts, supply support, U.S. Government and contractor technical assistance and other related elements of logistics support.
-The estimated cost is \$104 million.
+The Government of Japan has requested a possible sale of 24 SM-2 Block IIIB Tactical STANDARD missiles with MK 13 MOD 0 canisters; 24 AN/DKT-71A telemeters and conversion kits; containers; spare and repair parts; supply support; U.S. Government and contractor technical assistance and other related elements of logistics support.
+The estimated cost is \$40 million.